⭑Presenter Bio Sarah Schlote⭑

 This presentation (in two parts) introduces a framework for understanding the equine nervous system that goes beyond simply thinking about things in terms of a gas pedal and a brake.
 You will learn about allostasis, allostatic load, and walk through a map for the nervous system's activation and deactivation cycle or defense cascade that provides a compelling visual for making sense of stimulus stacking (or trigger stacking) in equine and human nervous systems.

-This presentation (in 2 parts) provides a brief acknowledgment of some of the challenges associated with the Polyvagal Theory, and focuses more specifically on key concepts from this model that are useful for horse owners in terms of understanding equine and human nervous system states.
-In particular, the presentation will provide an introduction to the neuroception of safety, danger, and life threat; to how nervous system states affect the information we take in and how we make sense of the world; to the 3 (as opposed to 2) branches of the nervous system proposed by Dr. Stephen Porges and how to make sense of their influence on behaviour.
+This presentation (in two parts) provides a brief acknowledgment of some of the challenges associated with the Polyvagal Theory, and focuses more specifically on key concepts from this model that are useful for horse owners in terms of understanding equine and human nervous system states.
+In particular, the presentation will provide an introduction to the neuroception of safety, danger, and life threat; to how nervous system states affect the information we take in and how we make sense of the world; to the 3 (as opposed to 2) branches of the nervous system proposed by Dr. Stephen Porges and how to make sense of their influence on behaviour..

 DAY 2

-This presentation (in 2 parts) provides a brief acknowledgment of some of the challenges associated with the Polyvagal Theory, and focuses more specifically on key concepts from this model that are useful for horse owners in terms of understanding equine and human nervous system states.
+This presentation (in two parts) provides a brief acknowledgment of some of the challenges associated with the Polyvagal Theory, and focuses more specifically on key concepts from this model that are useful for horse owners in terms of understanding equine and human nervous system states.
 In particular, the presentation will provide an introduction to the neuroception of safety, danger, and life threat; to how nervous system states affect the information we take in and how we make sense of the world; to the 3 (as opposed to 2) branches of the nervous system proposed by Dr. Stephen Porges and how to make sense of their influence on behaviour.